cityofaustin/Residential-Permitting/_projects/deck/apply.md

 ### 2. Plot Plan

 The deck's plot plan must be drawn to scale by hand or on a computer.
-It can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
-Use graph paper if you're drawing your plot plan by hand to make it easy to draw to scale.
+It can be prepared by you or a hired professional.
+Use graph paper if you're drawing your plot plan by hand to make it easier to draw to scale.
 If applicable, include any power lines that run above your property.

 ### 3. Floor Plan

-The deck's floor plan for your must be drawn to scale either by hand or on a computer.
-The floor plan can be prepared by you, your architect or engineer, or an expeditor.
+The deck's floor plan must be drawn to scale either by hand or on a computer.
+The floor plan can be prepared by you or a hired professional.
 If possible, use graph paper to make it easier to draw to scale.
 Include details such as any support beams and handrails on the floor plan.

 ### 4. Elevation Plan

 The deck's elevation plan must be drawn to scale either by hand or on the computer.
-The elevation plan can be prepared by you, your architect or engineer, or an expeditor.
+The elevation plan can be prepared by you or a hired professional.
 Again, use graph paper if you’re hand drawing the elevation plan.

 ### 5. Foundation Plan

-Your foundation plan can only be drawn by a structural engineer.
+The foundation plan can only be drawn by a structural engineer.

 ### Other Commonly Requested Documents

-* Owner’s Authorization Form: An engineer, architect, or any other specialist will need your permission to submit your application.
+* Owner’s Authorization Form: An engineer, architect, or any other hired professional will need your permission to submit your application.
 Use this form if they will submit your application for you.

 ---